 Published by Singing Nettle Press in 2017.

-A hand-printed limited edition booklet of nine new poems and six linocuts printed directly from the original blocks by the artist, each presented in a unique, handmade marbled envelope.
+A hand-printed limited edition of fifty copies containing nine new poems and six linocuts printed directly from the original blocks by the artist, each in a unique, handmade marbled envelope.

 Designed, hand-printed and hand-sewn by Sara Philpott.
 Edition limited to 50 numbered copies, all signed by the artist and author, each presented in a complementary envelope, hand-made and marbled by the artist.